kenitahadi/hellofresh_operation/README.md

 `` pip install Isodate``

 ## Usage
-1. Ensure that your ingredients dataset is in a compatible format (e.g., CSV, Excel, JSON).
+1. Ensure that the dataset saved in the original format (JSON).
-2. Modify the `config.py` file to specify the input dataset file path, output file path, and any other configurations as needed.
+2. Make sure that the downloaded JSON file in located in the same folder wih the `recipe_reader.py`
-3. Run the `main.py` script:
+3. Run the `recipe_reader.py` script:
-4. The program will execute data wrangling tasks on the provided dataset.
+4. The program will execute data wrangling tasks on the provided dataset, resulting in 4 csv datasets based on the completion of each required task.
-5. The cleaned dataset will be saved in the specified output file path.
+5. The final dataset `recipes_chilies_only_final.csv' will be saved in the specified output file path.

 ## Dependencies

 - **pandas**: Used for data manipulation and analysis, providing powerful data structures and functions.
 - **fuzzywuzzy**: Enables fuzzy string matching, useful for handling variations or misspellings in ingredient names.
 - **isodate**: Helps with parsing and formatting ISO 8601 dates, if needed in the dataset.